COVID-19 Safety and Adaptations Policy

 COVID-19 Nursery Procedures

-This policy has been put into place to bring together the various procedures, measures and practices that are being implemented in settings during the COVID-19 pandemic.
+This policy has been put into place to bring together the various procedures, measures and practices that will be implemented in settings during the COVID-19 pandemic, based on the government advice for Step 4 and the reducing risk.
 Our objectives are to continue providing high quality care and education for all children with the safety of our children, families and staff at the top of our mind.
 The science is not unequivocal, and no measures put into place can reduce the risk to zero; we therefore need to carefully balance this risk with the important role we play in educating children and supporting families.

 As an organisation, we will be led by Government advice, and our safety measures will reflect those recommended or mandated by the Department for Education (DfE), the sector, and through staff input.
 We must remember, however, that we are ALL responsible for safety.
 Management, staff and parents all have a shared responsibility to act.

-All staff members, including casual workers, are required to read and confirm their understanding of our SOPs, the site risk assessments, and the safeguarding addendum.
-Staff should act responsibly and remember their commitment to ensuring the welfare of the wider staff team and the children in their care by continuing to observe government guidelines for maintaining safety, including social distancing where possible, both in and out of the workplace.
-Where it is not possible to do so or there are any queries about this, staff should, in the first instance, speak to the nursery manager.
+Alongside this policy, we have sent a letter to all parents and employees, laying out the nursery specific procedures.
+This is designed to assist in implementing precautionary measures to reduce the spread of serious cases of COVID-19, in line with current government advice.
+All staff members, including casual workers, are required to read and confirm their understanding of this policy and the procedures documented in the letter.
+Staff should act responsibly and remember their commitment to ensuring the welfare of the wider staff team and the children in their care by continuing to observe government guidelines for maintaining safety.
+If they have any questions on doing so, they should, in the first instance, speak to the nursery manager.

-All parents are required to complete our “Parent Declaration Form – COVID 19 measures”, confirming that their child does not pose any risk of spreading COVID, before their child starts nursery, and periodically thereafter.
+All parents are required to complete our “Parent Declaration Form – COVID 19 measures”, confirming that their child does not pose any risks of spreading COVID, before their child starts nursery, and may be required to repeat on an as-needed basis if there is a material change in government guidelines or our response to the situation.

-- Raise the concern with the setting Designated COVID-19 Safety Lead (DCSL) or deputy if the DCSL is not available;
+- Raise the concern with the setting’s Designated COVID-19 Safety Lead (DCSL) or deputy if the DCSL is not available

-- If still dissatisfied, please contact the Area Manager
+- If still dissatisfied, contact the Area Manager

-All working staff are expected to complete online training and provide a certificate of completion.
-This training will be identified and shared by the nursery manager in advance.
-Staff are also expected to join the nursery manager and/or Designated COVID-19 Safety Lead on training sessions about nursery procedures, including information about the Health and Safety Operation Procedures COVID-19 Site Response guidance and setting Risk Assessment.
+Staff are expected to join the nursery manager and/or Designated COVID-19 Safety Lead on regular training sessions about nursery procedures, including information about the Employee and Parent COVID-19 Procedures.

 Testing & Vaccination